Khushang49/Docker/Docker Image/Docker image creation.md

  From Dockerfile

   For Dockerfile you need to create one file as Dockerfile.
 In this file you need to mention some parameteres.
 Then create image with docker build command.
+  Always use capital letter to mention parameter in Dockerfile

+  Dockerfile parameters:
+  FROM == Image name or any refernce.
+It will be at start only.

+  LABEL

+  RUN == To run any command, To create a layer in Image

+  CMD

+  EXPOSE == Tp expose any port

+  ENV

+  ADD or COPY == To copy any files from server.
+In COPY you can copy any file from Server whereas ADD will also have same feature but it will also can download
+                 from internet as well as it can extract TAR file from source machine.

+  ENTRYPOINT

+  VOLUME

+  USER

+  WORKDIR

+  ONBUILD

+  MAINTAINER == Only to reference who is managing image as TAG.